NVIDIA/cutlass/media/docs/cute/02_layout_algebra.md

   <img src="../../images/cute/productblocked2d.png" alt="productblocked2d.png" height="250"/>
 </p>

 The above image shows the same result as the `tiler` approach, but with much more intuitive arguments.
-A 2x5 row-major layout is arranged as a tile in a 3x4 col-major arrangement.
+A 2x5 row-major layout is arranged as a tile in a 3x4 column-major arrangement.
 Also note that `blocked_product` went ahead and `coalesced` mode-0 for us.

 Similarly, `raked_product` combines the modes slightly differently.
-Instead of the resulting "col" mode being constructed from the `A` "col" mode then the `B` "col" mode, the resulting "col" mode is constructed from the `B` "col" mode then the `A` "col" mode.
+Instead of the resulting "column" mode being constructed from the `A` "column" mode then the `B` "column" mode, the resulting "column" mode is constructed from the `B` "column" mode then the `A` "column" mode.

 <p align="center">
   <img src="../../images/cute/productraked2d.png" alt="productraked2d.png" height="250"/>